 The government needs to take steps to entice people, particularly school leavers, into building trade apprenticeships and encourage small- to medium-sized companies to offer them.
 It also needs to formalise what qualifies as an apprenticeship.
 We doubt either will happen anytime soon.

-As for Brexit, prior to the vote, the building industry filled the need for tradesmen by importing them from the EU, particularly eastern Europe.
+Prior to the vote, the building industry filled the need for tradesmen by importing them from the EU, particularly eastern Europe.
 The uncertainty over their future in the UK has seen many tradesmen leave and the lack of ongoing recruitment due to visa issues etc. and red tape has resulted in diminishing numbers and as expected, rising costs.

 This is being felt in multiple sectors and whilst the government wants to be seen to be restricting immigration, the reality is that we need a larger workforce than we currently have.
 We either have to accept the ongoing labour shortage or ease immigration restrictions.